pacifics/PassDao/README.md

 - Clone proposal, clone tokens, update client, create initial tokens, close set up: setting functions in case of upgrade or clone.

-- Receive fees for the Dao manager: allow the Dao receiving fees.
+- Receive fees: allow the Dao receiving fees from customers the Dao serves.

 - Receive deposit, Withdraw and Update recipient: allow the contractors using their manager as account with deposits and withdrawals.